 Because the Seychelles are in a warm climate, you can go fishing just about any time of the year, but the most popular seasons are often subject to the trade winds.

-From December through March you'll likely encounter more stormy weather than other times of the year.
-Note that most guides and charters fill up their schedules with booked trips fast.
-You may want to schedule your trip a year or more in advance.
+From December until March, you'll likely encounter more stormy weather, which leads many guides to booking up their schedules with trips in the more favorable months.
+So, it may be wise to schedule your trip a year or more in advance.

-As for what to bring, temperatures remain warm throughout the entire year, so you can get away with standard beach or tropical fishing clothing.
-You might want to pack some rain gear to be safe.
-As for fishing gear, it depends on what species you hope to target.
+As for what to bring, temperatures remain warm throughout most of the year, so you can usually get away with your classic summer fishing clothes, but it may be wise to pack some rain gear just in case.

 Oh, and most importantly, don't forget to bring a good camera.
-A Seychelles big game fishing trip is the experience of a lifetime and you're going to want to have something to preserve the memories!
+A Seychelles big-game fishing trip is the experience of a lifetime, so you'll undoubtedly want to have something to preserve the memories!

 READ MORE: THE 7 BEST SALTWATER FISHING RIG SETUPS